manishborikar92/Authentication/docs/AuthAPI.md

 3. User logs in to receive access and refresh tokens
 4. Access token is used for API requests
 5. Refresh token is used to obtain new access tokens
-6. User can logout to invalidate tokens
+6. System automatically logs out users and navigates to login page when refresh token expires

 ## Token Management
-- Access tokens are short-lived JWT tokens (15 minutes)
+- Access tokens are short-lived JWT tokens (15 minutes) with 'api:access' audience
-- Refresh tokens are long-lived JWT tokens (7 days)
+- Refresh tokens are long-lived JWT tokens (7 days) with 'api:refresh' audience
-- System automatically logs out users when refresh token expires
+- System automatically handles token refresh when access token expires
 - All protected routes require `Authorization: Bearer <access_token>` header
+- Refresh tokens are stored in database with expiration dates
+- Each refresh token operation generates a new refresh token pair
+- Old refresh tokens are automatically invalidated when new ones are issued

 ## API Endpoints